CSC591-MASE-ASA/x9115asa/hw/code/9/Readme.md

 11. Binary domination - A candidate is said to binary dominate another candidate if its objective values are better in at least one instance and never worse

 ### Implementation
 Every run of GA consists of a population.
 A population is a list of generations in increasing chronological order.
 A generation is a list of candidates.
-Every candidates have some number of decisions and objectives (fitness).
+Every candidate has some number of decisions and objectives (fitness).
 The number of decisions and objectives is fixed for every run of GA.
 The fitness of every candidate is calculated using DTLZ family of functions.

 In total there are 20 runs of GA for every combination of number of objectives (2,4,6,8), number of decisions (10,20,40) and dtlz family(dtlz1 , dtlz3, dtlz5, dtlz7).
 The measures of hypervolume and spread are reported and discussed for these runs.

 To compare the fitness of 2 candidates binary domination was used because fitness is a multi dimensional parameter.
-Every candidate has a number of decisions.
-These decision values are number in the continuous range of [0,1].
+These fitness values are derived by calculating DTLZ function values for the candidates decisions.
+Candidate decision values are number in the continuous range of [0,1].

 **GA operations**
 1. **Selection** - To select 2 candidates from a generation to perform crossover, the weighted wheel method was used.
 Every candidate gets a share of the wheel proportional to how many other candidates it dominates.
 The wheel is then spun (a random number is generated) and the candidate on which it falls on, is selected.
 This method allows for selection of fitter candidates with increased probability while not needing to aggregate multi dimensional parameters since this method uses binary domination.
 2. **Crossover** - Crossover between two candidates produces two children by choosing an arbitrary crossover point and copying over the decision values from the 1st half of the first candidate and 2nd half of the second candidate and vice versa.
 This produces 2 children who have a mixture of the decision values of their parents.
-This mixtureis one of the elements of introducing candidates with variation witha salt of it being favorable variation.
+This mixture is one of the elements of introducing candidates with variation with a salt of it being a favorable variation.
 3. **Mutation** - With certain probability a decision of the candidate is mutated i.e. it's value is changed.
 Mutation also contributes to the variations needed by the new generation.
 This slight variation allows for candidates to be generated with most decisions being similar but only different in some.

 Pareto frontier is constructed using the last generation of GA, this being theoretically the best generation, since that's what the algorithm strives for.
 Using the last generation as base, the pareto front was built as follows